cbib/TraceGroomer/README.md

 ### Running a test with the provided examples

-To perform a test using the examples we provide, please download and uncompress our example from [Zenodo](https://zenodo.org/records/10660026).
+To perform a test using the examples we provide, please download and uncompress our examples from [Zenodo](https://zenodo.org/records/10660026).
 The structure of the folder is:

 ```
 examples_TraceGroomer